-A: If you have already lodged your claim form with JLT, please refer the other party to them and they will attend to their request.
+A: If you have already lodged your claim form with the FAA, please refer the other party to them and they will attend to their request.
 If you have not lodged a claim form, please do so as soon as possible.

-Q: Who authorises repair of my vehicle after I send JLT the claim form and quotes?
+Q: Who authorises repair of my vehicle after I send the FAA the claim form and quotes?

-A: JLT will assess the claim and will authorise repairs on behalf of the agency.
+A: The FAA will assess the claim and will authorise repairs on behalf of the Fund participant.
 You will be notified of the successful repairer.

-Q: Does JLT arrange a replacement vehicle whilst mine is being repaired?
+Q: Does the FAA arrange a replacement vehicle whilst mine is being repaired?

 A: No. Cover provided by the Fund does not include the cost of a temporary replacement vehicle.